usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-os-updates.rst

 To update the OS packages:

-	1. Select your appliance from your appliance library under the ``VM Builder`` tab.
+	1. Select your appliance from your appliance library under the ``Apps`` tab.
 	2. Go to the ``Updates`` page.
 	3. You can see from the graphic when updates were made and how many are available.